AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 4. Raise your deductible: As long as you can afford to pay it if need be, raising your deductible on comprehensive and collision coverage will lower your premiums.

-5. Get discounts: Finally, if all else fails, ask your insurance agent what discounts you’re eligible for.
-For example, you may be able to save money thanks to some features built into your car, such as airbags, antitheft devices and passive restraints.
-There are also good driver discounts, as well as discounts for taking a defensive driving course.
+5. Get discounts: Ask your insurance agent what discounts you’re eligible for.
+For example, you may be able to save money thanks to your car’s built-in features, such as airbags, antitheft devices and passive restraints.
+There are also good driver discounts, and discounts for taking a defensive driving course.

 While a speeding ticket will certainly affect your insurance rate, there are still ways to get your costs as low as possible.